-Dr. Martin serves on the Board of Trustees at Gordon College and on the Board of Directors for the National Association of Evangelicals.
+Dr. Martin serves as chief impact officer for Christianity Today.
 She is the founder of Soulfire International Ministries, which focuses on empowering others to reach their fullest potential in Christ.

 Dr. Martin is married to her best friend, Dr. Mark Martin, and they have two beautiful daughters, Addison and Josephine.
 Above all, she has a passion for God, a contagious excitement for the Gospel, and an insatiable desire that God be glorified in her life and in the world.